Katello/katello.org/docs/installation/development.md

 # Development Installation

-Katello provides the `katello-deploy` git repository which is designed to streamline setup by setting up all the proper repositories.
+Katello provides the `forklift` git repository which is designed to streamline setup by setting up all the proper repositories.
-Katello deploy provides the ability to deploy a virtual machine instance via Vagrant or direct deployment on an already provisioned machine.
+Forklift provides the ability to deploy a virtual machine instance via Vagrant or direct deployment on an already provisioned machine.

-For details on how to install using katello-deploy, please see the [README](https://github.com/Katello/katello-deploy/blob/master/README.md).
+For details on how to install using katello-deploy, please see the [README](https://github.com/Katello/forklift/blob/master/README.md).